Live Forever (Oasis song): Release and reception

 While Oasis' first two singles, "Supersonic" and "Shakermaker", were modestly received, it was "Live Forever" that "got the world's attention".
 "Live Forever" became Oasis' first top-ten hit, reaching number ten on the UK Singles Chart in 1994.
 In 1995, the song charted in the United States, reaching number two and number ten on Billboard's Modern Rock Tracks and Album Rock Tracks charts, respectively.
 Noel Gallagher commented on the praise given to the song: "People said to me after 'Live Forever', 'Where are you gonna go after that?'
 And I was like, I don't think it's that good.
 I think it's a fucking good song, but I think I can do better."

 "Live Forever" has garnered additional acclaim years after its release.
-In 2006, "Live Forever" was named the greatest song of all-time in a poll released by Q; the song had ranked ninth in a similar Q poll three years prior.
+In 2006, "Live Forever" was named the greatest song of all time in a poll released by Q; the song had ranked ninth in a similar Q poll three years prior.
 In 2007, "Live Forever" placed number one in the NME and XFM poll of the 50 "Greatest Indie Anthems Ever".
-Pitchfork labelled the song as Oasis' best ever track and said of the song; "It's an honest, aspirational sentiment just as the photo of John Lennon's childhood home on the single's sleeve is an honest, tasteful exhibition of fandom."
+Pitchfork labelled the song as Oasis' best-ever track and said of the song: "It's an honest, aspirational sentiment just as the photo of John Lennon's childhood home on the single's sleeve is an honest, tasteful exhibition of fandom."
 The music site went on to praise the song for its 'fearless optimism'.
-On 2 April 2018, Live Forever reached number one on Radio X's Best of British poll.
+On 2 April 2018, "Live Forever" reached number one on Radio X's Best of British poll.
 On 5 April 2021, "Live Forever" reached number one on Radio X's Best of British 2021 poll.
+On 10 April 2023, it reached number one for the third time.
+In 2024, Paste and Rolling Stone ranked "Live Forever" third and second, respectively, on their lists of the greatest Oasis songs.

+In November 2023, a cover of the song by Kotomi and Ryan Elder was used in the Rick and Morty episode "That's Amorte".

 Music videos

 Two music videos were made for "Live Forever" for British and American airplay.
 The original video, shot on 24 July 1994, was directed by Carlos Grasso and features unusual imagery such as Liam Gallagher sitting on a chair affixed to a wall, and a number of scenes are devoted to the band burying drummer Tony McCarroll alive.
 Some of the UK version of the promotional video was filmed at the Strawberry Fields memorial, the area of New York City's Central Park dedicated to John Lennon—the single cover features 251 Menlove Avenue, the childhood home of Lennon.
-The American video, directed by Nick Egan features the band playing in an office with pictures of Sid Vicious, Kurt Cobain, Jim Morrison, John Lennon, Brian Jones, Jimi Hendrix, Marc Bolan, and Bobby Moore on the wall.
+The American video, directed by Nick Egan features the band playing in an office with pictures of the musicians Sid Vicious, Kurt Cobain, Jim Morrison, John Lennon, Brian Jones, Jimi Hendrix, and Marc Bolan, and the footballer Bobby Moore on the wall.
 Both videos are included on the 2004 Definitely Maybe DVD.
 The British music video now has over 30 million views on YouTube.